-Your shingles can’t handle all this work on their own, though.
-There’s many different parts of a roof, and in particular the eaves of your property work hard to protect your home.
-Every roof is unique, however: make sure to consult a professional contractor for an inspection, should you suspect that something is wrong with yours.
+Your shingles can’t handle protecting your house on their own.
+Many different parts make up a roof; the vents, facia, eavestroughs, and flashings all work hard to protect your home.
+So, you should regularly inspect the different parts of your roof and make sure you consult a professional contractor if you suspect that something is wrong.

-The soffit of your roof is the solid piece that runs underneath your eaves, facing the ground.
-While it may initially seem insignificant, the soffit plays a vital role in the wellbeing of your roof.
+The soffits of your roof are the perforated pieces that run underneath your eaves, facing the ground.
+While they may initially seem insignificant, the soffits play a vital role in the well-being of your roof.

-That’s not all your soffit does, though.
-Aesthetically, it also serves to hide the rafters from view, and in doing so, prevents mould and mildew from setting in to the wood.
-By protecting the rafters from the elements, from heavy rainfall to snow build-up, the soffit once again prevents key areas of your home from moisture damage.
+Aesthetically, the soffits hide the rafters from view and help prevent mould and mildew from setting into the wood.
+By protecting the rafters from heavy rainfall and snow build-up, the soffit prevents critical areas of your home from moisture damage.

-Most homeowners are familiar with their gutter system and the maintenance it requires to continue to function properly.
-Its role in moisture management of the home is extensive: the job of directing excess water does more than just protect your home from water damage.
+Most homeowners are familiar with the maintenance of their gutter system that requires them to continue to work correctly.
+Its role in moisture management of the home is extensive: the job of directing excess water does more than protect your home from water damage.

-Eavestroughs also function to keep your yard healthy.
-Through draining excess precipitation and doing so at a controlled speed, it protects any potential plants around the overhang of your roof and maintains soil quality.
-The system also redirects potential floods that could end up in your basement through the over-watering of your yard.
+Draining excess precipitation at a controlled speed protects plants close to the overhang of your roof and maintains your soil quality.
+The system also redirects potential floods that could end up in your basement.

-The eavestrough provides the water with somewhere to go, and a path to take to that destination.
+The eavestrough provides the water somewhere to go and a path to take to that destination.
 This prevents physical and flood damage to the home and yard, as well as keeping your roof safe from rot and mould.